• Lower Price

 What you need

-2. Bend your elbow at a 90-degree angle and apply about 7kg of pressure.
+Bend your elbow at a 90-degree angle and apply about 7 kg of pressure.
+Once you’ve formed the puck, apply about 9-13 kg of pressure to make it even more compact.

 Helpful hack: If you’re not sure how much force is needed for tamping, stand on a scale and push the tamp down on the worktop until you see your weight decrease.
 This will show how hard you need to press to reach the right amount of pressure while tamping.

-• Make sure the water is hot.
-Water temperature is key to pulling the perfect shot.
-It should be 90-96°C.
+• Make sure the water is hot: Water temperature is key to pulling the perfect shot.
+It should be a consistent 90-96°C to make sure the flavours are extracted properly

 If you find this all too much hassle to go through for your espresso at home, then a fully automatic espresso machine might be for you.
 It’ll do all that work at the touch of a button!